Siemensbahn: History

 In 1905, the Siemens group had its own train station set up for its employees so that they could get to work faster.
 The station opened on the Berlin–Hamburg Railway as Fürstenbrunn (renamed to Siemensstadt-Fürstenbrunn in 1925) and initially saw high passenger numbers despite its less than ideal location beyond the southern edge of Siemensstadt.
 As the main manufacturing zone at Siemensstadt was expanded northwards in the 1920s, the management was looking for a better solution.
 In 1925 Siemens and the Deutsche Reichsbahn Gesellschaft (DRG) agreed to build a new line.

 Siemens Bauunion, a subsidiary formed by Siemens & Halske and Siemens-Schuckert to handle construction projects in-house, built the line and the stations.
 Siemens contributed the right-of-way.
 The Reichsbahn was to operate the train service.
 This arrangement was possible because CEO Carl Friedrich von Siemens also served as President of the Board of Directors of the DRG.

 Construction began in 1927 and was completed in two years.
-The trains were electric; the "Grand Electrisation" (German: "Große Elektrisierung"), the wholesale conversion of the existing Berlin city, ring and suburban railways from steam engines to third rail powered DC traction, was in full swing at the time.
+The trains were electric; the "Grand Electrification" (German: "Große Elektrisierung"), the wholesale conversion of the existing Berlin city, ring and suburban railways from steam engines to third rail powered DC traction, was in full swing at the time.
 On December 18, 1929, passenger service began.
 In the early years, trains ran every five minutes to inner-city stations like Neukölln or Papestrasse.
 Siemens had roughly 90,000 employees at Siemensstadt at the time, with around 17,000 of them using the S-Bahn.